Password Rules and Regulations

 - Space key: The space can be helpful when creating memorable phrases but should never be the first or last character.

 - Other keyboard characters may be used: Angle brackets, quotation marks, and colons are among them.
 However, the behaviour of these items can be erratic and should be used with caution.

 - Not consist of only a single complete dictionary word 7 characters or longer (spelled forwards or in reverse i.e "esrever"), but may include short dictionary words (6 characters or less) within it.

-- Not be your user name, user ID, NID, or forms of these.
+- Not be or contain your user name, user ID, NID, or forms of these.

 - Not be a common keyboard sequence such as qwerty, 123123, abcabc, etc.

 - Be significantly different from the previous four passwords.
 Passwords that increment (Password1, Password2, Password3...) are not considered significantly different.

 - Not be given out to other people, including co-workers or supervisors.